kaspermarstal/SuperElastix/Documentation/source/GettingStarted.rst

 7. Optionally, Unit Tests and example code can be run by right-clicking on :code:`RUN_TESTS` and clicking :code:`Project Only -> Build Only RUN_TESTS`.
 Alternatively, individual tests can be run by right-clicking on a specific selx<...>Test project and choosing :code:`Set as StartUp Project`.

-8. The SuperElastix commandline executable can be found in :code:`<build-path>\SuperElastixApplications-build\CommandlineProgram\Release`.
+8. The SuperElastix commandline executable can be found in :code:`<build-path>\Applications-build\CommandLineInterface\Release`.